 If you plan to take up running, why are you running?
 Are you running for fun?
 Perhaps you’re running for exercise.
 With this in mind, come up with how often you’ll be running.

 So what are you waiting for?
-Grab some shoes and get going!
+Grab your running essentials and get going!